Ashish1322/apnagullak/README.md

 **Notifications:** The app sends notifications to parents whenever their child makes a transaction from their mini wallet.

 **Parental Control:** Parents have complete control over their child's mini wallet and can monitor and control their spending.
+Parents can also block child account any time and they can also set the trnasaction amount limit in order to restrict the huge transactons.

 **No Account for Child:** The app does not require the child to open a separate account, and they can access their parent's account to spend the money that has been allocated to them.